-This guide describes how to replicate Google AdWords data using Stitch’s Google Analytics integration.
+Note: This guide describes how to replicate Google AdWords data using Stitch’s Google Analytics integration.
 Additionally, this approach replaces the deprecated 15-10-2015 version of Stitch’s Google Analytics (AdWords) integration.

 As this approach uses the Analytics API, there may be some differences in the data when compared between AdWords and Analytics.
 You can find out more about these differences in Google’s documentation.

 If you want to use the AdWords API, use Stitch’s Google AdWords integration.

 A high-level look at Stitch's Google Analytics (AdWords) (v05-12-2017) integration, including release status, useful links, and the features supported in Stitch.